Equipe-eVTOL-ITA/gesture_classifier/README.md

 ## Explanation

-The `gesture_classifier` package captures images from the Raspberry Pi camera, processes them using MediaPipe to recognize hand gestures, and publishes annotated images on the `/camera/image_annotated/compressed` topic.
+The `gesture_classifier` package captures images , processes them using MediaPipe to recognize hand gestures, and publishes annotated images on the `/camera/gesture/compressed` topic.
 This package is useful for applications requiring hand gesture recognition and control.

-### Gesture Recognition with MediaPipe

-MediaPipe is a cross-platform framework for building multimodal applied machine learning pipelines.
-In this package, we use MediaPipe's hand solution to detect hand landmarks and recognize gestures.

 ## References